pmcampones/Blockmess/README.md

 ### β Considerations
 This is still a work in progress, so all feedback is appreciated.

+We consider the package ready for use in the context of the integration with projects in the CSD course (DI/FCT/UNL, 2021/2022).

 There is room for improvement, both in the interaction with the applications and in the internal operation of Blockmess.
 Especially in the first front, I may be missing some crucial quality of life features that would massively simplify the end developer's application, while being simple to implement in Blockmess.
+The case for the above integration on CSD projects will be also a relevant testbench for this purpose, being certainly an interesting research task.

 Finally, as much as it pains me to say.
 There might be some bugs here and there.
+Should this be the case we will help to overcome or to help with any issue in the context of the CSD course.

 Every improvement suggestion and error detected will benefit this project and provide a better product to all who use it.

 ***

-## Quick Start Example
+## 1 - Quick Start Example

 As a library, Blockmess should be incorporated into other programs rather than running as a standalone program.

-With this said, Blockmess makes available some simple distributed applications as demonstrations of the underlying system behaviour and application interface.

-This example explains how to run one such demo designated **AsyncCounter**.
-In this demo a distributed counter is increased by a series of remote replicas.

-### Configurations:
-The replicas are configured by
+For example, concerning the requirements of CSD project, the provided library allows for an integration model similar to the architectural model initially developed.

+Section 3.1 and its subsections explain the **ApplicationInterface** class.
+It is through this class that the developed applications can access Blockmess' functionalities.

+Sections 4.1 and 4.2 present a detailed description of all the configuration properties that can be found in the file **config/config.properties**.
+Section 4.3 shows how to override the properties in the configuration file and finally section 4.5 suggests the minimum configurations that should be modified to complete the CSD project.

+Finally, section 5 presents a walkthrough of the AsyncCounter demo application.
+In this demo we put in practice the information presented in the previously mentioned sections.

 ***

-## Highlight Features
+## 2 - Highlight Features

-### Totally Ordered Operations
+### 2.1 - Totally Ordered Operations
 As a Distributed Ledger, Blockmess aggregates operations in blocks that are eventually delivered to any application replica in a total order.

 By default, application content is not delivered to the application upon receival of the content, or when such content is placed in blocks.
 The content is only delivered to the application when the blocks they are placed are confirmed/finalized.

 Following this behaviour, we guarantee that all replicas execute operations in the same order and no duplicate operations are delivered.

-#### Liberty to have lower consistency guarantees
+#### 2.1.1 - Liberty to have lower consistency guarantees
 Altough the default behaviour of Blockmess ensures a total order of operations, our system allows the application to extract content during its ordering process; reducing the latency in the delivery of content, at the cost of having lower consistency guarantees.

 We must emphasise that as of this release, the application interface for the retrieval of content following these mechanisms is not as clean as with totally ordered operations.

-##### FIFO Content Retrieval:
+##### 2.1.2 - FIFO Content Retrieval:
 As soon as content is received in a replica during its dissemination, it can be extracted and processed.
 This ensures a FIFO delivery of content guaranteeing application operations are processed as soon as they are available.

-##### Speculative Total Order:
+##### 2.1.3 - Speculative Total Order:
 The application has access to blocks as soon as they are received by the replicas.
 The application can use the content on these blocks as soon as they are received or wait for some further blocks, processing them with no guarantees the content in them will actually be delivered; however being aware that the probability the content is delivered is high.

 We emphasise that depending on the parameterization of Blockmess, the delivery of content not yet finalized can open some attack vectors to the application, that would otherwise be detected by simple Blockchain implementations.
 One such example is the Double Spend attack found in cryptocurrency applications.

-### Application oblivious
+### 2.2 - Application oblivious
 Blockmess was designed as a replication module able to service any application.
 The system does not require specific types of content and gives the application the freedom to process its information however it sees fit.

 As long as the application content can be serialized it is accepted by Blockmess.

-### Plugable Modularity
+### 2.3 - Plugable Modularity
 Despite being a functional and scalable Distributed Ledger implementation out of the box, Blockmess its components to be swapped by other implementations granting unprecedented freedom to the developer beyond what can be achieved through simple parameterization.

 The Blockmess was designed with modularity as one of its core tenets from the ground up, facilitating the plugability of these modules.

-### PoW abstraction
+### 2.4 - PoW abstraction
 Blockmess developers hate harming the environment, and so our default block proposal protocol is not a PoW variant.

 However, it mimics the functionality of a PoW system, providing the same distribution as these mechanisms, without requiring an high computational load on the replicas.